 The following are standard opening hours.

-Shops 9am–6pm Monday to Friday (longer in tourist areas and big cities – including weekend opening)
+Shops 9am to 6pm Monday to Friday (longer in tourist areas and big cities – including weekend opening)

-Government departments, offices and banks 8.30am–noon and 1.30pm–5pm Monday to Friday
+Government departments, offices and banks 8.30am tonoon and 1.30pm to 5pm Monday to Friday

 The working day shortens during the holy month of Ramazan.
 Devoutly religious cities such as Konya and Kayseri virtually shut down during noon prayers on Friday (the Muslim sabbath); apart from that, Friday is a normal working day.

 People in Turkey are generally receptive to having their photo taken.
 The major exception is when they are praying or performing other religious activities.
-Photographing military sites and similar installations is banned.
-There is typically prominent 'no photography' signage in these areas.
+As in most countries, do not photograph military sites, airfields, police stations and so on, as it could arouse the authorities' suspicions.

-Check out best-selling Lonely Planet's Guide to Travel Photography for tips on taking great travel photos.
+Check out Lonely Planet's best-selling Travel Photography for tips on taking great travel photos.

 Turkish postanes (post offices) are indicated by black-on-yellow 'PTT' signs.
 Most post offices open Monday to Friday from around 8.30am to noon and 1.30pm to 5pm, but a few offices in major cities have extended opening hours.

-Letters take between one and four weeks to get to/from Turkey.
+Letters take between one and several weeks to get to/from Turkey.

 When posting letters, the yurtdışı slot is for mail to foreign countries, yurtiçi for mail to other Turkish cities, and şehiriçi for local mail.
 Visit www.ptt.gov.tr for more information.